 It takes about an hour to go through all of the steps to donate Whole Blood and a little longer for other donation types:

 - Registration.
 Give us your name, date of birth, address and other demographic information.

 - Medical Screening.
 Answer confidential medical history questions and have a finger stick to get an hemoglobin check from a drop of blood.
 Also have a blood pressure, temperature and pulse check.

 - Blood Donation.
-Donate a unit of blood through a needle in your arm in about 10 minutes.
+Donate a unit of whole blood through a needle in your arm in about 10 minutes.
 This step may be longer for different donation types.

 Does it hurt?

 - There is a little sting when the needle is inserted, but you should be comfortable during the donation.